 - Promotes antibiotic resistance

-Other consequences of medication-resistant infections include:
+Other results of drug-resistant infections include:

 - More-serious illness